Update 1: On Sept. 19, 2022, this research roundup about mpox was updated with a new study added under the “Additional research” subhead.

 Jack Pfeiffer; et al. CDC’s Morbidity and Mortality Weekly Report, August 2022.

-The report is based on testing the surfaces of the household of two monkeypox patients in May 2022.
+The report is based on testing the surfaces of the household of two mpox patients in May 2022.
 When Salt Lake County Health Department officials went to the home, the patients had already isolated themselves for 20 days.
 They told officials that they had cleaned and disinfected areas of their home where they spent a lot of time.
-The monkeypox virus DNA was found in many of the 30 samples collected, but there was no viable virus.
+The mpox virus DNA was found in many of the 30 samples collected, but there was no viable virus.
 This suggests “that virus viability might have decayed over time or through chemical or environmental inactivation,” the authors write.

 “Monkeypox virus primarily spreads through close, personal, often skin-to-skin contact with the rash, scabs, lesions, body fluids, or respiratory secretions of a person with monkeypox; transmission via contaminated objects or surfaces (i.e., fomites) is also possible,” the authors write.
 “Persons living in or visiting the home of someone with monkeypox should follow appropriate precautions against indirect exposure and transmission by wearing a well-fitting mask, avoiding touching possibly contaminated surfaces, maintaining appropriate hand hygiene, avoiding sharing eating utensils, clothing, bedding, or towels, and following home disinfection recommendations.”